 What’s the tie that binds?

-It’s the potential to turn any one of these retirement ideas, and many others, into a successful, profitable online business.
+The potential to turn any one of these retirement ideas, and many others, into a successful, profitable online business.
 It’s been done in each of these examples and many others — not just once, but multiple times.

 With the tools and guidance of a solid, proven process.